-- The COVID crisis will transition into another crisis: weather disasters due to climate change.
-We apply tools and practices from COVID to this next threat.
+- The COVID crisis will transition into another crisis: disasters due to extreme weather.
+Are there tools and practices from COVID that can help with this new threat?

 - Scientists master rapid vaccination development, governments create smart global health monitoring systems, and COVID becomes the last human pandemic in history.

 I spent last summer writing in the farm country of Sicily, a place that usually seems very far from the future.
 It’s the land where ancient Greek myths lurk in the landscape and the local language, still widely spoken in lieu of Italian, is the oldest in Europe.

 The other day I was talking to a young friend, Fabio.
 Fabio deftly uses all the latest tools of technology to promote his agriturismo business, but keeps them in a clear perspective.
 “The future,” he told me over a lunch of pasta con limone, “is sometimes the past.”